Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: APPLICATION

 \subsection{Option pricing in Merton Jump Diffusion Model}

 Since first being introduced into the field of financial engineering, CTSP has been proven to be a powerful tool for financial derivatives pricing \cite{merton1998applications,kwok2008mathematical}.
-Among those financial derivatives, the European call option is one basic instrument that gives someone the right to buy an underlying stock $S_T$ by a given knock price $K$ at the fixed maturity time $T$.
+Among those financial derivatives, the European call option is one basic instrument that gives someone the right to buy an underlying stock $S_T$ at a given strike price $K$ and maturity time $T$.
 The famous \textit{Black-Scholes} model is proposed to evaluate a European option \cite{black2019pricing}, and the simulation for \textit{Black-Scholes} type option pricing has been implemented on quantum computers \cite{rebentrost2018quantum, stamatopoulos2020option, martin2019towards, blank2021quantum}.
 However, the assumption of a constant variance log-normal distribution in the original article \cite{black2019pricing} turns out to be less realistic as the empirical studies of discontinuous returns of stock are ignored.
 Hence the \textit{Merton Jump Diffusion Model} was proposed to incorporate more realistic assumptions from Merton's work \cite{merton1976option}.

 In the \textit{Merton Jump Diffusion Model}, the stock price $S_T$ is assumed to satisfy the following stochastic differential equation: